paanil/mug/README.md

   etc. and they are intended to work some day).
 - Globals don't work either.
 - Callee save registers are not used.
-- It would be nice to be able to call external functions.

 ## Initial idea